magopian/blog/src/making-a-pong-game-in-elm-3.md

 `RightPaddle : PaddleInfo -> Paddle`

-So you can also see `(always SleepDone)` as a function that take a parameter, and returns `SleepDone`, and we could call it `alwaysSleepDone`:
+So you can also see `(always SleepDone)` as a function that takes a parameter and returns `SleepDone`, and we could call it `alwaysSleepDone`:

 `alwaysSleepDone : a -> Msg`